 Kyoto Night Shows

 First of its kind in Japan, GEAR is a unique non-verbal performance.
 Their performance will touch all of your senses!
-Stage set is a great mixture of the latest and traditional technologies used in kabuki plays.
+The stage set is a great mixture of the latest and traditional technologies used in kabuki plays.
 It will be an unforgettable theatrical experience!

 ¥4,200 yen per person, reservation is recommended.